 FCCP believes the non-partisan organizations fighting for political and cultural power, a truly representative government, and a culture of participation and fairness present our best chance for a just, equitable, and strong America.
 Funders in our network employ a range of strategies individually, but collectively we focus on the following primary strategies.

 Organizing Communities + Integrating Voter Engagement

 Organized communities have more power than do individuals on their own.
-The Integrated Voter Engagement (IVE) wheel of change shows the multiple tools employed by non-partisan groups to build power for communities that can ultimately move the needle on public policy.
+The Integrated Voter Engagement (IVE) wheel of change shows the tools employed by non-partisan groups to build power in communities that can ultimately move the needle on public policy.
 Note that no one organization is likely to optimally practice all of these elements.
-FCCP is unique in focusing on how a set of organizations come together to collectively cover the range of IVE.
+FCCP focuses on how organizations come together to collectively cover the range of IVE.

 The Research & Experimentation Working Group organizes itself around IVE as well, seeking the most comprehensive and accurate research on which tactics work to inform funding and field strategies.

 FCCP members coined the term “Integrated Voter Engagement” to help funders and organizers recognize voting (registration, reform, rights, protection, engagement, education, mobilization) as a valuable tactic to integrate into traditional community organizing.
 FCCP views electoral strategies as a set of essential tools that help communities leverage power on governance structures.
 Other interlinked strategies reflected in the IVE wheel of change (right) include advocacy, leadership development, advancing persuasive stories/narratives, and organizing both voting and non-voting communities.
 All of these components are paths to building social and cultural power and changing public policy.

 FCCP members support non-partisan groups that are a counterweight to the influence of money in politics, and which fight for electoral and governance systems that give everyone a fair shot at participation.